This page includes information about Discover products that are not currently available on Bankrate and may be out of date.

 - $39 annual fee

-If you have average credit, which typically means having a FICO score of 580 to 669 or even slightly higher, you may want to look into the Capital One® QuicksilverOne® Cash Rewards Credit Card as a means for building credit.
+If you have average credit, which typically means having a FICO score of 580 to 669 or even slightly higher, you may want to look into the Capital One® QuicksilverOne® Cash Rewards Credit Card as a means for building credit with responsible use.
 This card may make it easier to get approved when other cards are difficult to attain, and although you’ll have to pay a $39 annual fee, you’ll earn 1.5 percent back for each dollar you spend.
 You can always upgrade to a card with better benefits and rewards over time, and this card will help you get there since you get unlimited access to valuable credit tools through the CreditWise from Capital One® program.

 How to choose the best credit card for a young adult